How to fix kernel_task high CPU usage on Mac

 When you see kernel_task Mac high CPU that means your Mac is running hot and trying to protect itself from damage due to heat exposure.

-Another reason for your Mac getting hot are internal processes.
+• Getting hot from internal processes.
 If you’re trying to perform heavy tasks like video editing or 3D rendering without giving your Mac enough breaks to cool down, it’ll start overheating.

 You can track the MacBook kernel_task high CPU issue manually with Activity Monitor, but that would require constantly opening the app to check on it.
-A much easier solution is to use a continuous Mac monitoring solution like iStat Menus.
+A much easier solution I'd recommend is to use a continuous Mac monitoring solution like iStat Menus or Novabench.

 How to fix kernel_task high memory and CPU consumption